Nominatim and OpenStreetMap

 The bulk of the geocoder code is written in Perl, apart from the back-end geocoders which are written in a whole plethora of languages.
 You can read more about how we use Perl in this interview we did with Built in Perl in Nov.
 2017.

 We rely on many different tools and services to operate our business.
 We regularly feature them in an ongoing "Tools we use" series on our blog.

 Please take a peak at the various software projects we've opensourced.

 The API is served by Apache and the whole lot runs on top of servers running ubuntu, a version of Linux.

-Twitter icon made by Anton Saputro, CC 3.0 BY
+Twitter and geolocation icon made by Anton Saputro, CC 3.0 BY

 For preselecting currency and country on our payment pages we use MaxMind GeoLite2 database, CC BY-SA 4.0